 Jessica Pupovac (individual), an award-winning freelance reporter, plans a “Women in Prison” series of data-driven, human stories that illustrate how women involved in the criminal justice system tend to be disproportionately punished, causing them to serve longer, harder time. ($5,000) (@JesPup on Twitter)

-Public Health Institute of Metropolitan Chicago will put the grant toward their Chicago Torture Justice Memorial (CTJM) which supports artists and torture-survivors engaged in creating public memorials embodying the experiences of the individuals while also incorporating feedback from the respective communities impacted. ($10,000)
+The Chicago Justice Torture Memorial (CTJM) will put the grant toward supporting artists and torture survivors engaged in creating public memorials embodying the experiences of individuals while also incorporating feedback from the respective communities impacted. ($10,000)

 Envisioning Justice is fortunate to count among their grant selection committee members individuals who could contribute dual perspectives as both well-regarded professionals currently working in the arts and humanities disciplines and individuals who have past experience with incarceration and the criminal justice system.